HOME - - - - - - - TUTORIALS INDEX - - - - - - - - - - - - Other material for programmers

 And add similar to ReactToAlarm.

-Make the handle for the buWarningAckd clicked event....
+Make the handler for the buWarningAckd clicked event....

 boWarningAckd:=true;